 Take the case of a mechanism that WRITES an ion concentration.
 Such a mechanism has an associated global variable that can be used to initialize the concentration to the same value in each section where the mechanism exists.
-These global variables have default values for na, k and ca that are "reasonable" but probably incorrect for any specific preparation.
+These global variables have default values for [Na], [K] and [Ca] that are broadly "reasonable" but probably incorrect for any particular case.
 The default concentrations for ion names created by the user are 1 mM; these should be assigned correct values in hoc.
-A subsequent call to finitialize() will use this to initialize the ionic concentration.
+A subsequent call to finitialize() will use this to initialize ionic concentrations.

 The name of the global variable is formed from the name of the ion that the mechanism uses and the concentration that it WRITES.
-For example, suppose we have a mechanism kext that implements extracellular potassium accumulation as described by Frankenhaeuser and Hodgkin [Frankenhaeuser, 1956 #307]).
-The kext mechanism WRITES ko, so the corresponding global variable is ko0\k\ion.
+For example, suppose we have a mechanism kext that implements extracellular potassium accumulation as described by Frankenhaeuser and Hodgkin (Frankenhaeuser and Hodgkin 1956).
+The kext mechanism WRITES ko, so the corresponding global variable is ko0_k_ion.
 The sequence of instructions will set ko to 10 mM and ki to 217.6 mM in every segment that has the kext mechanism.